Version: 1.0.0

 The signature must be generated using HMAC SHA-256 with the following process:

-Convert the entire request body to a JSON string (payload)
+- Convert the entire request body to a JSON string (payload)

-Update the hash with the payload string directly
+signature_secretas the key - Update the hash with the payload string directly

-Get the hex digest of the hash, which becomes the signature value
+- Get the hex digest of the hash, which becomes the signature value

 Security Best Practice: Using HMAC signatures as shown above is the recommended best practice for API security.
 The signature validates the authenticity of requests and ensures data integrity, protecting against tampering.
 Store your signature_secret securely and never expose it in client-side code.